Skip to main content

 Lie Detector Tests: The Employee Polygraph Protection Act of 1988

-Since their creation in 1921, polygraphs have been used by many people in many situations.
-While they can be used to help determine whether or not someone is being truthful, there are limits to how polygraph test can be used in a private workplace.
-To protect employees from unnecessary lie detector tests, the U.S. Congress passed the Employee Polygraph Protection Act in 1988.
+Since their creation in 1921, people have used polygraphs in many situations.
+While they can help determine whether someone is being truthful, there are limits to how polygraph tests can be used in a private workplace.
+The U.S. Congress passed the Employee Polygraph Protection Act of 1988 (EPPA) to protect employees from unnecessary lie detector tests.

-If you work for a private sector employer, your employer generally may not require or request that you, any other employee, or a job applicant take a lie detector test.
-Additionally, an employer may not discharge, discipline, or discriminate against an employee or job applicant for refusing to take a test or for exercising other rights under the Act.
+Employees have a right to employment without having to take lie detector tests unless an exemption applies.
+If you work for a private sector employer, your employer may not require that you, any other current employee, or a job applicant take a lie detector test.

 Legitimate Administration of Tests